Kim Seon-ho: 2020–2022: Breakthrough roles

-In late 2021, Kim began filming his debut feature film, The Childe.
-After the first script reading on December 3, 2021, principal photography officially started on December 10.
-For overseas scenes, Kim traveled to Thailand on March 31, 2022.
-In addition to his film work, Kim's agency announced his return to the theater in May 2022, with the third installment of "The 9th Best Plays Festival", (Note: Best Play Festival or Theater Heated Battle is a biennial theater festival hosted by The Best Plays Inc. Established in 2007, The Best Plays Inc. emerged from the success of The 1st Best Plays Festival in 2004.
-Originally initiated by the Dongsoong Art Center Theatre Company, the festival marked a significant shift in Korean theater by highlighting young directors and popular stars.
-Its goals include producing outstanding Korean plays, supporting new plays and playwrights, and introducing exceptional works from around the world to inspire and enrich the Korean theater industry.) the Korean premiere of David Greig's play Touching the Void.
-This play recounts the true survival story of British mountain climbers Joe Simpson and Simon Yates.
-Kim was triple-cast in the role of Joe Simpson with Shin Sung-min and Lee Hwi-jong.
-Directed by Kim Dong-yeon, the play ran at Art One Theater in Daehangno from July to September 2022.
-Reports from Interpark indicated that tickets for Kim's performances in the 250-seat theater were completely sold out.
-He later donated the full amount of his theater fee to a disaster relief organization.
-For his performance, Kim received the OBS Hot Icon Award in December 2022 and a nomination for Best Theater Actor Award at Interpark Golden Ticket Awards in April 2023.
+Filming for his debut feature film, The Childe, started in December 2021, with overseas scenes filmed in Thailand in March 2022.
+In May, Kim returned to the stage for the third installment of "The 9th Best Plays Festival" (Note: The Best Play Festival or is a biennial theater festival hosted by The Best Plays Inc. Established in 2007 following the success of the 2004 event initiated by the Dongsoong Art Center Theatre Company, the festival marked a significant shift in Korean theater by featuring young directors and popular stars.
+Its core goals are to produce outstanding Korean plays, support new playwrights, and introduce exceptional international works to enrich the domestic theater industry.) in the Korean premiere of David Greig's play Touching the Void.
+Directed by Kim Dong-yeon, Kim was triple-cast in the role of Joe Simpson with Shin Sung-min and Lee Hwi-jong.
+According to Interpark, all of Kim's performances in the 250-seat Art One Theater sold out during their run from July to September 2022.
+He donated his entire theater appearance fee to relief efforts for Typhoon Hinnamnor.
+For his performance, Kim received the OBS Hot Icon Award in December 2022, along with Best Theater Actor nomination at Interpark Golden Ticket Awards in April 2023.